2017 Downtown Committee Annual Meeting

 The Downtown Committee's Annual Meeting is a celebration of the announcements, people and places that have contributed to Downtown Syracuse's growth, diversity and overall vibrancy.

-More than 350 members of the Downtown community convened in the Oncenter ballroom (map) for the 2016 Annual Meeting Luncheon of the Downtown Committee of Syracuse, Inc, presented by Pathfinder Bank.
+On Thursday, June 22, 350 members of the Downtown community gathered in the Grand Ballroom of the Marriott Syracuse Downtown (map) for the 2017 Annual Meeting Luncheon of the Downtown Committee of Syracuse, Inc, presented by Pathfinder Bank.

 State of Downtown Report:

 In an exciting State of Downtown Report, Downtown Committee Executive Director Merike Treier shared insights, drawing parallels between the Marriott Syracuse Downtown’s rebirth and the rebirth of Downtown Syracuse.
 Just as the hotel has activated Downtown Syracuse’s southern gateway entrance, the presence of new Downtown residents and major employers that chose to relocate to the center of the city has activated all of Downtown Syracuse as a community.
 Ms. Treier explained how Downtown has grown from what was predominantly an office center into a 24/7 neighborhood, now home to 3,500 residents and 28,000 employees (and counting!).
 Attendees learned how the creative visions of property owners and developers, and the commitments of business owners, restaurants and cultural institution leaders helped shaped Downtown Syracuse into the vibrant destination it is today.